Rustixir/darkbird/README.md

 *  **Range**
-  range is like indexing but each key can ref to many documents also can do range query over indexes to retrieve document.
+  range is like indexing but each key can ref to many documents also can do range query over indexes to retrieve documents.